DevExpress/devextreme-reactive/packages/dx-react-core/docs/reference/plugin-host.md

 # PluginHost Component Reference

-Root React component that keeps plugins.
+A React component that setups infrastructure used to create extendable plugin-based component.

 ## User reference